Joblib¶

 With 10 nodes and concurrency=10, effective parallelism is 100.
 The 2000 tasks take 5 seconds each.
 Ideal time: 2000 / 100 * 5 = 100s.
 In practice, overhead from serialization and network round-trips adds a few percent — expect 97-98% efficiency for tasks of this duration.

-The Worker(concurrency=N) parameter controls how many tasks each node handles simultaneously.
+Executor(concurrency=N) controls how many tasks each node runs at once.
 This is the multiplier that makes joblib-on-Skyward practical:

 with sky.Compute(